 Although it’s one of the marketing mistakes with an easy fix.
 There are solutions for every budget from magnetic signs to wrapping the whole car.

-But – and that’s another bad mistake to make – always be aware that when you’re driving in a branded company car or even just walking around in your branded work clothes, your behaviour reflects back on your business!
+But – and it’s another bad mistake to make – always be aware that when you’re driving in a branded company car or even just walking around in your branded work clothes, your behaviour reflects back on your business.
+So drive sensibly!

 13. Sending drunken tweets